Conversation with KNMA Director and Chief Curator Roobina Karode

 ‘MIRROR_ MAZE Echoes of song, space, spectre’, 2023, installation view featuring Sheba Chhachhi’s work, at KNMA Saket.
 Image courtesy of Kiran Nadar Museum of Art.

 Monographic or comprehensive exhibitions are important to reflect upon the development of modern art practices in the subcontinent.
-We were the first to work on well-researched and curated retrospectives on artists such as Himmat Shah, Jeram Patel, Rameshwar Broota, Arpita Singh whose extraordinary oeuvre needs to be contextualised.
+We were the first to work on well-researched and curated retrospectives on artists such as Himmat Shah, Jeram Patel, Rameshwar Broota, and Arpita Singh, whose extraordinary oeuvre needs to be contextualised.
 There are deliberate curatorial explorations on practices that re-chart narratives on alternative modernism/s.

 M.F.
 Husain, ‘Karbala’, 1990, oil crayon on paper, 208 x 330cm.
 Image courtesy of the Kiran Nadar Museum of Art.

 M.F.
-Husain, ‘Karbala’, 1990, acrylic on canvas, 208 x 330cm.
-Image courtesy of the Kiran Nadar Museum of Art.
+Husain, ‘Karbala’, 1990, acrylic on canvas, 82 x 130in.
+Image courtesy of Kiran Nadar Museum of Art.

 Rendering detail of ‘The Rooted Nomad’, an immersive exhibition created by Visioni Srl, Rome.
 Image courtesy of Visioni Srl, Rome.